ac618/ElectricGuitar/STM32F746G-DISCO/LCD_Plot/README.md

 # STM32F746G-DISCO LCD Plot

 This project implements a data visualization feature on the STM32F746G-DISCO board, similar to MATLAB's `plot()` function, using the LCD BSP library.
-The project is generated with CubeMX and built using CMake.

 ## Current Progress